Brookswood-Fernridge (Langley) — A Buyer’s Guide

 The four sub-areas, mapped

 Brookswood-Fernridge is a single Township planning unit covering four named sub-areas — Booth, Fernridge, Rinn, and Glenwood.
-Each carries the SSMUH-2 designation under Township Bylaw 6020 (adopted November 18, 2024), permitting up to 4 units on a 650 m² (~7,000 sq ft) minimum lot subject to servicing capacity.
-Different sub-areas have different sewer access, different OCP density layers, and different concentrations of council-approved redevelopment activity.
+Each carries the Small-Scale Multi-Unit Housing SSMUH-2 designation under Township Bylaw 6020 (adopted November 18, 2024), permitting up to 4 units on a 650 m² (~7,000 sq ft) minimum lot subject to servicing capacity.
+Different sub-areas have different sewer access, different Official Community Plan (OCP) density layers, and different concentrations of council-approved redevelopment activity.

 Booth (NP1)